-The City will continue targeted outreach efforts towards unsheltered homeless persons through collaborative efforts with the Alliance Housing Navigators, Kings View PATH Team, and Tulare County Mental Health Crisis Team.
-These organizations canvas the City to conduct outreach to people experiencing homelessness.
-When an unsheltered person is identified, they are assessed and connected to services.
+The City will continue targeted outreach efforts towards unsheltered homeless persons through collaborative efforts with the Alliance Housing Navigators, Family Services, Kings View PATH Team, and Tulare County Mental Health Crisis Team.
+These organizations canvas the City to conduct outreach to people experiencing homelessness, and connect them to services.
 Client information is included in the local Homeless Management Information System (HMIS) so the outreach teams can remain apprised of client status on the housing priority list and other community referrals.

-The City will also continue to support the Alliance's outreach efforts to persons experiencing homelessness through the PIT survey expected to be completed in January.
+The City will also continue to support the Alliance's outreach efforts to persons experiencing homelessness through the PIT survey completed in January.
 The PIT survey provides a snapshot of the adults, children in households and unaccompanied youth living in the City of Visalia who meet HUD's definition of homelessness.
 Information gathered through the PIT is used to understand the causes and trends over time of homelessness, as well as to determine the unmet shelter and service needs of the homeless.

-Addressing the emergency shelter and transitional housing needs of homeless persons
+Addressing the emergency shelter and transitional housing needs of homeless persons exits from homelessness using a Housing First Approach.

-The City is in the planning phase of developing a Navigation Center within the City of Visalia.
-A lowbarrier Navigation Center will assist in proving solution to create safe and successful permanent exits from homelessness using a Housing First Approach.
 A Housing First Approach will connect homeless individuals to permanent housing without preconditions and barriers to entry, such as sobriety, treatment, or service participation requirements.
-An RFP was released in the end of Program Year 2020 with project implementation expected to begin in Program Year 2022.
+Project implementation expected to begin in Program Year 2022.